Jail House Ghost Tour

 Palestine, Texas established in 1846 with a courthouse square, soon became full of life and death.
 The rather strange triangular shaped lot on which this jail sits was a full block in the mid 1800’s.
 Over the past 179 years, it has seen death come in many ways.
 Examples include, men having a classic western shoot-out, hangings and those contained behind steel bars to pay retribution for their crimes.

 The earliest known structure here was the log home of Mrs. Ann White, a widow who looked after the children of widowed Dr. E.J.
 DeBard.
 Later, it was the home of Jasper Starr, an early Palestine newspaper editor.
 With the rapid growth of Palestine in the 1870’s, a new jail became necessary.
-In 1880, the Second Anderson County Jail was constructed.
+In 1880, the Second Anderson County Jail was const

 In 1931, the Third Historic Anderson County Jail remained at 704 Ave A and was built on-top of the previous Jail’s foundation.
 This three story art deco building stands on a site that housed criminals for 135 years.